aureat/comp301/README.md

 ## COMP 301
-This repository contains solutions and resources for the Koç University **COMP 301: Programming Languages Concepts** course.
+This repository contains solutions and resources for the Koç University **COMP 301: Programming Language Concepts** course.

 ### Projects
 - **Project 1:** Solved common Scheme problems from the book **Structure and Interpretation of Computer Programs (SICP)**.